ori-orion/orion_manipulation/README.md

 - [ ] Implement all the actions (split this up into smaller tasks later)

 ## Notes

+* The HSR stuggles to generate handles in a point cloud if their material is too specular like taht in the lab.
+Similarly it can't detect the glass doors.

-Grasp pose synthesis is a bit weird when applied to the door handle point cloud.
-It doesn't give the classic perpendicular pose as i would like.
+* Grasp pose synthesis is a bit weird when applied to the door handle point cloud.
+It doesn't give the classic perpendicular pose as I would like.
 Think this should be hard coded instead.

-When were these commands needed?:
+* When were these commands needed?:
 ```
 rosrun topic_tools relay /hsrb/robot_state/joint_states /joint_states
 rosrun topic_tools relay /hsrb/robot_state/joint_states /robot/joint_states